craftingcity/The-Known-World/Game Notes/NPCs/Mild Power/Revari Madrid.md

 > Boxtext for an action, outfit, and a physical trait.

-A notable Captain of the [[Northstone Family Trading Company]], who operates a route on the [[Alvalini River]].
+A notable human Captain of the [[Northstone Family Trading Company]], who operates a route on the [[Alvalini River]].

 ## Roleplaying

-Revari speaks in a carribean-esq accent - quite reminecint of Jack Sparrow.
+Revari speaks in a carribean-esq accent - quite reminiscent of Jack Sparrow.

 ### Quote